 - The enemy says you are flawed, broken, and unloveable; God says He is “gracious and compassionate slow to anger and rich in love.”
 Psalm 145:8

 - The enemy says your identity comes from what you have done; God says Your identity comes from what God has done for you.

 Every day get a fight in you.
 Step up, determine today you will NOT live less of who God has called you to be.
 Walk boldly, do the hard things, and walk in truth.
 What God has placed in you is so valuable.
-IT’s time to step up, and let the light of Christ shine so bright through you.
+IT’s time to step up, and let the light of Christ shine so bright through you and speak kind.
 You’ve kingdom work to do.

 Cheering you on,